cal-cs184-student/hw-webpages-rk/hw1/index.md

 ## Overview
 In this project, we implemented a rasterizer for the svg files, which can be found throughout the internet.
 We learned how to rotate, scale, and transform these svg images.
 We also learned about barycentric coordinates and how to use them in context of texture mapping and pixel interpolation.
 It was interested to see all of the different images we were able to rasterize through triangulation!
+We have attempted to provide information about the sampling specifications, since many of our screenshots do not include the information at the top.

 ## Task 1: Drawing Single-Color Triangles